 First, cook the chicken for about 15 minutes at 550°F. Once you see the nice brown on the skin, reduce the temperature to 425°F and cover the chicken loosely with foil, then continue cooking for about 50 minutes or until the meat is registered at 165°F.

-I personally used an oven-safe parchment paper to cover the chicken because I think it’s a healthier option that foil, just my opinion so feel free to look into both.
+I personally used an oven-safe parchment paper to cover the chicken because I think it's a healthier option than foil, just my opinion so feel free to look into both.

 - HEALTHY BAKED CHICKEN TENDERS (AKA CHICKEN STRIPS)

 - CHICKEN SHAWARMA (OVEN-ROASTED + INSTANT POT INSTRUCTIONS) – WITH VIDEO 🎥